The Best RSS Feed Readers for Streamlining the Internet

 Photograph: Inoreader

-Inoreader offers a well-designed interface, good search and discovery options, and a nice set of features that are beginner-friendly and offer plenty of options for advanced users.
+Inoreader offers a well-designed interface, good search and discovery options, and a nice set of features that are beginner-friendly and offer plenty of advanced functionality for power users.
 There's a web interface as well as iOS and Android apps.
-Inoreader handles more than just RSS feeds—you can add email newsletters, Facebook pages, Twitter searches, podcasts, even Telegram channels.
+The reading experience is good, with a clean, uncluttered design for both the web and mobile apps.
+Web users get keyboard shortcuts and plenty of customization options.
+Inoreader handles more than just RSS feeds—you can add email newsletters, Facebook pages, X searches, podcasts, Telegram channels, even Bluesky feeds.

-The automation requires a pro account, which also provides some other nice features, like the ability to integrate with IFTTT and Zapier, an offline mode for the mobile apps.
-It also includes my favorite: keeping your YouTube account in sync with your RSS reading.
+The automation requires a pro account, which also provides some other standout features well worth paying for, like the ability to fetch full articles, integrate with IFTTT and Zapier, read offline, and my favorite: keeping your YouTube account in sync with your RSS reading.
 You can watch YouTube videos in Inoreader, and next time you log into YouTube you won't have a ton of unwatched videos.

 Inoreader offers a free (with ads) account, which is good for testing whether the service meets your needs.
-If it does, the Pro account ($10 a month; cheaper if you buy a year up front) brings more advanced features and support for more feeds.
+If it does, we recommend the Pro account ($7.50/month, billed annually), which brings more advanced features and support for more feeds.

 Feedly desktop and mobile apps